h4ck3rm1k3/db-docs/index.md

 err = res.All(&birthdays)
 ```

-Filling a slice could be expensive if you're working with a lot of rows, if you
+Filling an array could be expensive if you're working with a lot of rows, if
-need to optimize memory usage for big result sets looping over the result set
+you need to optimize memory usage for big result sets looping over the result
-could be better, use `db.Result.Next()` to fetch one row at a time.
+set could be better, use `db.Result.Next()` to fetch one row at a time.

 ```go
 var birthday Birhday